top of page

 Full CV available on request

 Lesley has a soft spot for animated films and emotive storytelling through drawing.
-In 2019, she completed her Bachelor of Design, majoring in Digital Design.
-She also completed her Masters degree (Master of Design) in 2022.
-She is currently refining her skills further as a Research Assistant, Editor/Copyeditor and Lecturer.
+Completing their Master of Design in 2022, Lesley is currently refining her skills further as a Master's Supervisor (co-supervision), Postgrad Examiner, Animator/Colourist and Lecturer at Auckland University of Technology (NZ).

 Previously, Lesley has worked with the Good Health Design Lab (GHD), Waitemata District Health Board (WDHB) and Auckland Regional Dental Service (ARDS).
-She has also worked as a Teaching Assistant and completed Brightside's Design Your Life and Future Focus programmes.
+She has also worked as an Editor/Copyeditor, Graphic Designer, Teaching Assistant and completed Brightside's Design Your Life and Future Focus programmes.

-Lesley's Masters research has also been featured in the Dying.dialogues 2023 Symposium, and film festivals such as:
+Lesley's Masters research has also been featured in conferences, symposiums, film festivals and award programmes such as:

 - FOCUS Wales Film Festival 2023